aaaaaa123456789/gb-debug-information/debuginfo.md

 * **Location**: offset into the linked [data block][sect4.1] where the [string][def-strings] begins; this value MUST be smaller than the linked block's size.
   Consumers MUST NOT expect any particular alignment for the location specified by this value.
-  If an entry is unused, this field MUST be set to [the invalid value][def-invalid] and the other fields set to zero;
+  If an entry is unused, this field MUST be set to the [invalid value][def-invalid] and the other fields set to zero;
   unused entries MUST NOT be referenced at all.
   (An unused entry isn't the same as the empty string.)
-  Empty strings MAY use any value (no larger than the size of the linked [data block][sect4.1]) for this field; if no value is particularly meaningful, zero is recommended.
 * **Size**: size, in bytes, of the string contents.
+  If the location field is set to the [invalid value][def-invalid], this field MUST be set to zero.
+  Otherwise, this value indicates the number of bytes that make up the string's contents.
+  In that case, the sum of this field's value and the value of the location field determine the end of the string;
-  The size MUST NOT cause the string to extend past the end of the linked [data block][sect4.1], and it MUST NOT result in a partial UTF-8 encoding (e.g., a stray $C0 byte) at the end of the string.
+  this sum MUST be smaller than the size of the linked [data block][sect4.1], and the byte at that offset MUST be a null terminator ($00) byte.
 * **Maximum characters**: maximum number of codepoints encoded by the string.
   This value is meant as a hint for consumers that use some other representation (such as UTF-32) instead of UTF-8 internally for their strings.